-John Hattie developed a way of ranking various influences in different meta-analyses according to their effect sizes.
-In his ground-breaking study “Visible Learning” he ranked those influences which are related to learning outcomes from very positive effects to very negative effects on student achievement.
+John Hattie developed a way of ranking various influences in different meta-analyses related to learning and achievement according to their effect sizes.
+In his ground-breaking study “Visible Learning” he ranked 138 influences that are related to learning outcomes from very positive effects to very negative effects.
 Hattie found that the average effect size of all the interventions he studied was 0.40.
 Therefore he decided to judge the success of influences relative to this ‘hinge point’, in order to find an answer to the question “What works best in education?”